-A long time ago — okay, not that long ago — I was a professional singer/songwriter, or more accurately, a professional starving artist.
+Early in my career, I was a professional singer/songwriter.
 I now have a family and a vocation that I’m passionate about, but music remains a big part of who I am and what I like to do.

 Here are some things from the vault, basically arranged in reverse chronological order.

 Freedom II.
 Posted 6/7/11.
 Well, it took nine months to get a second song posted here, but after a few months of one-and-off work I’m happy with this one.
 There’s nothing special about the title, other than there was an original “Freedom” idea that was not as good as this one, so it got shelved.
 A song about trying to figure your way out of the box.
 The mix sounds more open to my ears than what I posted last fall, so I’ll take that as progress.